TheBinaryDaemon/Bleu-Key-Stealer/README.md

 A program to create stubs that steals whitelist keys for a ROBLOX exploit/cheat called Bleu.

 ### Features
--Base64 Webhook encryption(stops idiots from getting your webhook)
+-Base64 Webhook encoding(stops idiots from getting your webhook)
 -Logs the key and compares the current key to the logged key
 -Only sends whitelisted keys
 -Loops incase the user changes there key